inca-viewer/inca/README.md

 # Features:

 beautiful uncluttered interface<br><br>
-6 x 6 Video thumbsheets. (long click)<br>
+6 x 6 Video thumbsheets<br>
 Shuffle folders & playlists<br>
 Search, organize, edit & view media files in browser<br>
-Create captions, favorites, clips etc.<br>
+Create captions, favorites, clips, conversions etc.<br>
 Music and playlists from browser tab<br>
 Sleep timer gradually lowers master volume when mouse quiet<br>

 To see if you already have a video from an outside website,<br>
 Select part of the title text then 'long click' on it<br>
-A tab will immediately open with all matching files from your computer<br>
+A new tab will show all matching files from your computer<br>

-Thumbsheets index at about 40 videos per minute<br>
+Thumbsheets index at about 30 videos per minute<br>

-Written in a simple scripting languages - Java & AutoHotkey<br>
+Written in a simple scripting language - AutoHotkey + java<br>
 If it's not exactly what you want, change it.<br>
 The source code is tiny and re-compiles in under a second<br>